Skip to main content

 The Impact of Physical Activity on Hormonal Balance

 Exercise is another potent modulator of SHBG levels.
-Regular can increase SHBG through several mechanisms, including improving insulin sensitivity, reducing inflammation, and promoting a healthier body composition.
+Regular physical activity can increase SHBG through several mechanisms, including improving insulin sensitivity, reducing inflammation, and promoting a healthier body composition.
 The type and intensity of exercise can have different effects, so a personalized approach is often most effective.

 Aerobic exercise, such as brisk walking, running, or cycling, has been shown to increase SHBG levels, particularly when performed consistently over time.
 This type of exercise improves your body’s ability to use glucose, reducing the need for high levels of insulin.
 Resistance training, such as weightlifting, is also beneficial.

-By increasing muscle mass, enhances your body’s capacity for glucose storage and disposal, further improving insulin sensitivity.
+By increasing muscle mass, resistance training enhances your body’s capacity for glucose storage and disposal, further improving insulin sensitivity.
 Increased muscle mass also improves your overall metabolic rate, which can contribute to a healthier body weight and reduced inflammation.

 The following table illustrates the distinct yet complementary effects of different exercise modalities on factors that influence SHBG levels: